taikutaiku

 On machines with a browser, taiku login opens the OAuth login page.
 You authenticate in the browser, and the CLI receives the credentials automatically via the device authorization flow.

-On headless machines (servers, CI), taiku login prints a URL and a device code.
+On machines without a desktop (typical servers or build runners), taiku login prints a URL and a device code.
 You visit the URL on any device, enter the code, and authenticate.
 The CLI polls for completion and stores the credentials when the flow succeeds.

 Options